Statistical Inference with Local Optima: Background

 Proposition \ref{prop::Mnumber} describes a desirable scenario: when $M$ is sufficiently large, with a probability of at least $1-\delta$ the set $\cS^\pi_{M,\delta}$ contains only the MLE.

-If the uniqueness assumption is violated, i.e., there are multiple parameters attaining the maximum value of the likelihood function, the set $\cS^\pi_{M,\delta}$ converges to the collection of all these maxima in probability when $M\rightarrow \infty$.
-One common scenario in which we encounter this situation is in mixture models where permuting some parameters results in the same model.
+If the uniqueness assumption is violated, i.e., there are multiple parameters attaining the maximum value of the likelihood function, then the set $\cS^\pi_{M,\delta}$ converges to the collection of all these maxima in probability when $M\rightarrow \infty$.
+One common scenario in which we encounter this situation is in mixture models where permuting some parameters results in the same model (this is known as the label switching problem in \citealt{titterington1985statistical}).